umrlastig/pegazus-ontology/ontology/documentation/taxpayers/taxpayers_competency_questions.md

 ```
 ## Question 4
 ### Question
-Who are the owners whose profession is XX in a given municipality?
+Who are the taxpayers of a given commune whose profession is XX ?
 ### Expected Result
-List of corresponding owners
+List of corresponding taxpayers
 ### Example of Response
-*Extract from the list of winemakers in the municipality of Marolles en Brie*
+*Extract from the list of winemakers in the commune of Marolles en Brie*
 #### English translation
 ```
 * Guérin Joseph son, win<sup>on</sup> in idem